CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/aws_cli_launch_vm.md

 You can use the AWS Web Interface to get an estimate of the savings of using a SPOT versus OnDEMAND Instance.

+## Save volume as a snapshot

+saving the volume as a snapshot so that I can have a copy of the log files to show the poor performance of the spot instance.
+After the snapshot is created then I will delete the instance.
+The snapshot name is c6a.48xlarge.cmaqv54.spot, snap-0cc3df82ba5bf5da8

 ## Clean up Virtual Machine

 ### Find the InstanceID using the following command on your local machine.